ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_surface_trace_gas.rst

       The left column includes yearly concentration amplitude time series.
       The center column includes yearly concentration growth time series.
       The right column includes yearly sensitivity of amplitude/growth.
+    * Taylor diagram of trace gas surface concentration for the observations and the different models from the recipe.

 Each analysis can be turned on or off using the argument *plots* in the recipe.
-There is also the possibility for the two time series analysis plots to include the zonal average of the model data and not just at the station locations using the argument *only_multimodel* in the recipe.
-Furthermore, one can change how the station data is pre-processed before plotting by filtering stations with a minimum amount of data for months, seasons, years.
+Furthermore, one can change how the station data is pre-processed before plotting by filtering stations with a minimum amount of data for months, seasons, and years.

 User settings in recipe
 -----------------------